srmagura/javascript-interview-problems/2022-05-28/beginner-fibonacci.md

 - F_2 = 1
 - (and so on)

-If the Fibonacci number is divisble by 3, make the text green and bold.
+If the Fibonacci number is divisible by 3, make the text green and bold.
 All other list items will use the default text color.

 ## Reference Solution